Supplier evaluation: What is it, and how’s it done?

 2. Develop a scoring system

-Next, it’s time to create a scoring system based on the evaluation criteria you’ve defined.
+Next, create a scoring system based on your evaluation criteria.
 This’ll enable you to quantitatively evaluate each potential supplier, giving you a better idea of how they compare.

 Assign scores to each criterion for the individual suppliers.
 Once that’s done, you can calculate the total score to rank each supplier.
-This way, you can quickly get an overview of what each supplier excels at and which areas they could stand to improve.
+This gives you a quick overview of what each supplier excels at and which areas they could stand to improve.

 3. Assess risks